Contact 3-manifolds, holomorphic curves and intersection theory: Sketch of the proof

 Observe that pages of an open book come always in $1$-parameter families, but when we lift them to the symplectization $\RR \times M$, an additional parameter appears due to the translation-invariance.
 Thus Theorem~\ref{thm:openbook} produces a $2$-dimensional moduli space

 of $J_+$-holomorphic pages; it is diffeomorphic to $\RR \times S^1$ and admits a free action by $\RR$-translations, so that

 The curves in $\mM\OB^+$ have the ``correct'' index, in the sense that the actual and virtual dimensions match.
 In \cite{Wendl:openbook}, it is shown in fact that for suitable (non-generic!) choices of data, an open book with pages of \emph{any} genus $g \ge 0$ admits a $2$-parameter family of pseudoholomorphic lifts, but they have index $2 - 2g$, which is the correct virtual dimension only when $g=0$.
 This is why Theorem~\ref{thm:pony} fails in general for open books of positive genus (cf.~Remark~\ref{remark:higherGenus}).
 Now suppose $(W,\omega)$ is a symplectic filling of $(M,\xi)$, where the latter is supported by a planar open book.
 By modifying $\omega$ near $\p W$, we can assume without loss of generality (possibly after rescaling $\omega$) that it takes the form $d(e^s\alpha)$ in a collar neighborhood of the boundary, where $\alpha$ is the contact form provided by Theorem~\ref{thm:openbook}.
-Let $(\widehat{W},\hat{\omega})$ denote the resulting symplectic completion, and choose an $\hat{\omega}$-compatible almost complex structure $J$ which is generic in~$W$ and matches $J_+$ (from Theorem~\ref{thm:openbook}) on $[0,\infty) \times M$.
+Let $(\widehat{W},\widehat{\omega})$ denote the resulting symplectic completion, and choose an $\widehat{\omega}$-compatible almost complex structure $J$ which is generic in~$W$ and matches $J_+$ (from Theorem~\ref{thm:openbook}) on $[0,\infty) \times M$.
 Since the $J_+$-holomorphic pages in $\RR \times M$ have no negative punctures, each can be assumed to lie in $[0,\infty) \times M$ after some $\RR$-translation, so these give rise to a $2$-dimensional family of embedded $J$-holomorphic curves living in the cylindrical end of~$\widehat{W}$, which we shall refer to henceforward as the \emph{$J$-holomorphic pages in~$\widehat{W}$}.
 Let

 denote the connected component of the moduli space $\mM_0(\widehat{W},J)$ that contains these $J$-holomorphic pages, and let $\overline{\mM}\OB$ denote its closure in the compactified moduli space $\overline{\mM}_0(\widehat{W},J)$ (see Appendix~\ref{app:punctured}).
 Theorem~\ref{thm:pony} can be deduced from the following: